vanzonr/ndmalloc/README.md

 /*
   simple_ndmalloc_example.c

-  This simeple example for ndmalloc creates an array of rank 2 (i.e. a matrix) with dimensions 4x6, which starts off as all zeros.
+  This simple example for ndmalloc creates an array of rank 2 (i.e. a matrix) with dimensions 4x6, which starts off as all zeros.
 The program set a few elements, and then prints the matrix.